-This is a list of books, articles and manuscripts about weaving and textile history, techniques, technology, and design, arranged alphabetically.
-These are sources I have found useful in the pursuit of my own practice, with a bias towards the historical and technical rather than the contemporary and theoretical.
-I have included download links for non-copyright items – many are available from the Internet Archive: https://archive.org/
+This is an illustrated list of books, articles and manuscripts about weaving and textile history, technology, and design, arranged alphabetically.
+These are sources I have found useful in the pursuit of my own practice.
+I have included download links for non-copyright items.

 Ashenhurst, Thomas R. (1881) An Album of Textile Designs Containing Upwards of 7,000 Patterns Suitable for Fabrics of Every Description, J. Broadbent & Co.
 Bradford / Huddersfield.

 Illustrations of 7,200 weave patterns, mostly fancy twills, listed according to the number of ends in a repeat, from 3 to 16.

 Ashenhurst, Thomas R. (1899) Design in Textile Fabrics.
 London.

 Ashenhurst, Thomas R. (1879) A practical treatise on weaving and designing of textile fabrics : with chapters on the principles of construction of the loom, calculations and colour.
 Bradford.

 Ashenhurst, Thomas R. (1902) A treatise on textile calculations and the structure of fabrics.
 Huddersfield.